 March 2021, The Music Trust review of Songlines: the power and promise.
 Read the review here.

-Saturday 8 May, Bendigo Writers Festival.
+May 8, Bendigo Writers Festival.
 With Margo Neale and host Diane Dempsey, The Songlines Code.
-Details here.
+A portion of the talk can be viewed here.

 ____________ 2020 ___________________